18 Woodstock Street

 In addition to the new paintings, in Parafin’s lower gallery Martinec will for the first time create an installation titled ‘The Dance of Dreams’, in reference to Holbein’s satirical series ‘The Dance of Death’ (1523-26) after the late-medieval allegory danse macabre.
 He maintains a daily practice of recording his dreams from the night before.
 Striving to reach the unconscious mind, he questions whether we really can consider the human will as our one window to the world behind the representation.

-The exhibition will be accompanied by a fully illustrated catalogue featuring a new text by Tom Morton.
+The exhibition is accompanied by a fully illustrated catalogue featuring a new text by Tom Morton.

 Selected Works